Customs Broker Melbourne

 Frequently Asked Questions

-Under the Australian Customs Act, the owner of imported goods or a Customs Broker licensed by the CEO of the Australian Border Force are the only authorised people allowed to submit a declaration for imported goods.
+Under the Australian Customs Act, the owner of imported goods or licenced customs broker (licences are granted by the CEO of the Australian Border Force) are the only authorised people allowed to submit a declaration for imported goods.

 The Australian Border Force (ABF) is the body that oversees Australia’s customs services, and requires any items arriving via sea, air or post to be classified before being cleared and sent to the recipient.